emqx/cloud-docs/en_US/vas/nat-gateway.md

 ::: warning Note

-This feature is exclusive to the Dedicated Edition.
-You need to create a Dedicated deployment before purchasing this service.
+This feature is exclusive to the Dedicated and Premium editions.
+You need to create a deployment before purchasing this service.

 :::